 South Africa’s huge and the landscape is full of variety.
 Take your time and soak it in.

 Road trips are easy in South Africa.
 Highways are safe and well maintained.
 Bring your international driving permit, because random police checkpoints are common.
 I never had a problem, but I did get ticketed once for not having my paperwork with me.
 Because I’m a rebel.

 And bring cash for highway tolls; foreign credit / debit cards aren’t accepted in South Africa’s toll booths.

 I drove part of the famous Garden Route, but it was in the dark.
 Planning fail.

 I did drive the gorgeous Maloti Route to Golden Gate Highlands National Park in Clarens, South Africa during the day, and it was AMAZING!

 If you’re down for a road trip, I’d also recommend driving yourself from Johannesburg to Kruger National Park too.
 The ride is easy, and you’ll be equipped to experience the third tip.

 Before I got there, I thought I’d need to spend serious money on a safari to Kruger National Park.
 Good thing I didn’t book in advance, because that’s what kept me from blowing major bucks.

 You can drive these parks in your own vehicle!
 I rented a car, paid to enter the parks, and it was done.

 You can also get yourself to the park, then ride with the park ranger on a guided safari.
+I recommend this, because I couldn’t spot any lions or cheetahs from my little car.
 Both of these options are less expensive than the private safari option.